 For more packing tips for visiting Iceland in February and other months of the year, check out our entire Iceland packing list.

-• The South Coast and Snaefellsnes area are relatively easy to drive through, but caution is still needed because the roads might still be snowy and slippery.
+Driving in February offers freedom and flexibility, but also challenges.
+Snow and ice are common on all roads, and wind gusts can make driving unpredictable.
+However, main routes like the Ring Road and Golden Circle are plowed and monitored regularly.
+The South Coast and Snaefellsnes area are also relatively easy to drive through, but caution is still needed because the roads might still be snowy and slippery.

-What is the best rental car for a road trip in Iceland in February: Should I rent a car?
+what is the best rental car in Iceland in february

 February is a fantastic month to visit Iceland, and here are a few of the reasons why:

-• The cold in Iceland is milder than the core winter months between November and January.
+• The weather, while still wintry, is often milder than the coldest months of November through January.

 • You will get to see Iceland’s winter attractions, including glaciers and hotsprings.

-Recommended things to do in Iceland in February
+Best Things to Do in Iceland in February

 Although it isn’t guaranteed to see the aurora borealis in any month, February gives you a better chance than most months.
 So, when visiting Iceland in February, you could get very lucky!